emvaugh2/Python-Study-Notes/README.md

 **I'll fill in a description later on.
 Just sit down and watch me do my thang.**

+## 01.23.2025

+**Today's Topics**

+* Learning Python 3 (Classes)

 ## 01.22.2025

 **Today's Topics**

 * Learning Python 3 (Classes)

+`__init__()` is a double underscore method.
+It's used to initialize a new created object.
+It's called every time the class is instantiated.

+Methods that are used to prepare an object being instantiated are called constructors.

 ## 01.21.2025